April 2019 Issue

 We're proud of the work we've done over the years, including winning multiple DeRose-Hinkhouse Memorial Awards of Excellence for writing and editing.
 But we nonetheless strive to improve, continuing to support The BTS Center's mission of catalyzing spiritual imagination with enduring wisdom for transformative faith leadership.
 Our aim is always to be a meaningful resource for leaders in ministry practicing in the diverse settings that define church today.

-But we can’t do that without you, our readers.
-To tap your creative imagination, we’ve created a brief Reader Experience Survey that gathers your feedback on the magazine format and content and asks for your input on future directions for the magazine.
-It takes less than 10 minutes to complete, and hope you’ll take time today to respond.
-To access the survey, follow this link.
+But we can't do that without you, our readers.
+To tap your creative imagination, we created a brief Reader Experience Survey that gathered your feedback on the magazine format and content and asked for your input on future directions for the magazine.
+Thanks to those who completed the survey!

 "Creative Insights" contributor Jenny Patten LaMonica is also engaged by the spirituality of place in a moving photographic contemplation of the life, death, and rebirth of a venerated coconut grove in Molokai, Hawai'i.
 Her "Praying in Place" offers nuanced reflection on loss, change, and hope.
 And, staying on top of the swirl of political news all around us, commentator Tripp Hudgins takes up the current jostling of political candidates and the relationship to faith—or not so much in "The Religious Impulse and Reality Show Politics."